-Encourage a healthy and sustainable food culture: education, knowledge and skills
+Encourage a healthy and sustainable food culture: Education, knowledge and skills

-Evidence suggests that raising awareness of good food and a healthy diet and improving opportunities for people to develop skills in cooking and growing helps drive positive behavioural change and enables people to make informed and responsible food choices, equipping them with the skills needed to prepare healthy and affordable meals21.
+Evidence suggests that raising awareness of good food and a healthy diet and improving opportunities for people to develop skills in cooking and growing helps drive positive behavioural change and enables people to make informed and responsible food choices, equipping them with the skills needed to prepare healthy and affordable meals (Hartmann et al., 2012).

-Cooking from scratch and food growing is linked to higher fruit and vegetable consumption, skill development and cost savings and therefore further opportunities should be provided for food-related skill development to drive behavioural change and to address issues associated with food affordability^{16, 21, 22}.
+Cooking from scratch and food growing is linked to higher fruit and vegetable consumption, skill development and cost savings and therefore further opportunities should be provided for food-related skill development to drive behavioural change and to address issues associated with food affordability (Grinnel-Wright et al., 2013; Hartmann et al., 2012; Reese, 2012).
 There is a clear need for education on healthy eating, food systems and cooking and growing skills to equip people with the skills and knowledge to make healthy and sustainable food choices.